MicrosoftDocs/learn/learn-pr/azure/manage-iot-central-apps-with-rest-api/includes/3-exercise-authorize-api.md

     Expect this command to take a minute or two to run.

 1. Run the following command to sign in to your subscription.
 You don't usually run this command in the Cloud Shell, but here it's necessary to generate a bearer token for your IoT Central application.
-Follow the instuctions to complete the login process:
+Follow the instructions to complete the login process:

     ```azurecli
     az login